-In September, Oglethorpe broke ground on a new ADA-compliant boardwalk, which will improve accessibility and help to connect the academic quad to the Turner Lynch Campus Center and residence halls.
+In September 2020, Oglethorpe broke ground on a new ADA-compliant boardwalk, which improves accessibility and helps connect the academic quad to the Turner Lynch Campus Center and residence halls.
+This project was completed ahead of the Fall 2021 semester.

-Design plans call for the current steep sidewalk with stairs to be transformed into an elevated boardwalk winding through the grove of trees and to the creek in the heart of campus.
-A gift spearheaded by the Oglethorpe University Board of Trustees, the boardwalk will be dedicated to former University President Dr. Larry Schall and First Lady Betty Londergan in appreciation of their service and leadership during his 15-year tenure.
+Design plans called for the former steep sidewalk with stairs to be transformed into an elevated boardwalk winding through the grove of trees and to the creek in the heart of campus.
+A gift spearheaded by the Oglethorpe University Board of Trustees, the boardwalk is dedicated to former University President Dr. Larry Schall and First Lady Betty Londergan in appreciation of their service and leadership during his 15-year tenure.

-The Schall Woodland Walk will be ADA-compliant and accessible via multiple existing paths, allowing the entire campus community to use the same common path of travel from the academic quad to the campus center and residence halls.
-It will feature composite non-slip decking surface, a cabled rail system, and security lighting, with viewing areas and additional landscaping highlighting the structure.
+The Schall Woodland Walk is ADA-compliant and accessible via multiple existing paths, allowing the entire campus community to use the same common path of travel from the academic quad to the campus center and residence halls.
+It features a composite non-slip decking surface, a cabled rail system, and security lighting, with viewing areas and additional landscaping highlighting the structure.

-For years, navigating campus has been challenging due to a lack of adequate accessibility paths connecting where students learn and where they live.
+For years, navigating campus was a challenge due to a lack of adequate accessibility paths connecting where students learn and where they live.
 While ADA paths existed, they were inconvenient and did not align with the common paths of travel.

 “This project embodies Larry, who always want[ed] to serve the students in the best way possible, while continuing to enhance the look and feel of a beautiful campus that he deeply cares for,” said Oglethorpe Trustee Belle Turner Lynch ’61.
 “It is a fitting tribute to thank Larry and Betty for the amazing 15 years they have devoted to Oglethorpe.”